swagger-autogen/swagger-autogen/README.md

   - Recognizes path with variables
   - Recognizes regex in middlewares
   - Bug fix
+- Version 2.10.x:
+  - Recognizes 'alias' in the import files

 **TODO:**

 - Recognize more TypeScript's features
 - Recognize middlewares of routes (completely)
 - Recognize multiples "express.Router()" in the same file
-- Recognize 'alias' in the import files
 - Write more test cases
 - Improve performance
 - Refactor code